The Best Home Security Systems for Pet Owners in 2025

 View on Amazon Links to Ring AlarmProduct Specs

-Equipment Costs Starting at $179 Monitoring Options Professional and DIY Monthly Monitoring Costs Starting at $4.99 Contract Lengths 1-12 months Installation Options DIY or professional Smart Platform Integration Alexa and Google Home Ring is the oddball of this group.
+Equipment Costs Packages starting at $199.98 Monitoring Options Professional and DIY Monthly Monitoring Costs $10 with the purchase of a Ring Home plan Contract Lengths 1-12 months Installation Options DIY or professional Smart Platform Integration Alexa and Google Home Ring is the oddball of this group.
 While it does offer a reliable security system called the Ring Alarm, its main offering consists of security cameras and video doorbells.
 In fact, it has a lineup of eight different video doorbells and over a dozen different types of security cameras.
 All Ring devices work together and can be monitored via the Ring app.

+Our Ring Alarm system required a keypad and base station for our entry sensors and motion sensor.
 We’d like to call out the Ring app specifically because it’s thoughtfully designed for pet owners.
 For example, motion alerts from our indoor camera came in the form of detailed notifications.
-Instead of just texts, they included a snapshot of what triggered the event so we could see if it was a false alarm or a real cause for concern.
+Instead of just texts, they include a snapshot of what triggered the event so we can see if it’s a false alarm or a real cause for concern.

 >> Learn More: Ring Security Camera Lineup and Pricing